wenjian-zhou/wenjian-zhou.github.io/_portfolio/renderer.md

     alt: "placeholder image 2"
 ---

 [This](https://github.com/wenjianzhou2931/Renderer) physically based renderer was developed when I was reading [Physically Based Rendering: From Theory To Implementation](https://pbr-book.org/) for self-study purpose.
-It doesn't have any user interface yet, all the scenes must be set using code.
-I'll add user interface in the future.

 Features:
 * Integrators: path tracing and volumetric path tracing.